Paleoecological Analyses of Modern and Ancient Barrier Island Sediments in Georgia, More Than 80,000 Years of Change and Modification

 Geological Society of American Southeastern Section Annual Meeting (GSA)

-Rich, Fredrick J., Robert Kelly Vance, Fredric L. Pirkle.
+Rich, Fredrick J., R. Kelly Vance, Fredric L. Pirkle.

 "Paleoecological Analyses of Modern and Ancient Barrier Island Sediments in Georgia, More Than 80,000 Years of Change and Modification."